THE I. SHERMAN GREENE CHORALE, INC.

 The Spring Concert in May

-An exciting addition to the Chorale’s 2016-2017 season is the presentation of “The People’s Concert” in September, 2016.
-This performance is free and open to the public.
+An exciting addition to the Chorale’s 2016-2017 season was the presentation of “The People’s Concert”, the fourth September, 2016.
+This annual performance is free and open to the public.

 The success of this outstanding choir can be attributed to the vision of its outstanding founder, Mr. I. Sherman Greene; to the unwavering dedication of the Music Directors and Executive Directors, past and present; to the committed, talented, and faithful singers; to the dedicated and supportive Board of Directors; and to the financial and moral support of Community Patrons, all of which combine to perpetuate Mr. Greene’s legacy through the provision of a wealth of aesthetic, rich, and diverse choral music experiences.